 Mathews Boban

 I am a first-year Ph.D. student in Computer Science and Engineering at the University of Washington, where I am privileged to be advised by Thomas Rothvoss.
 I am broadly interested in theoretical computer science.
-Currently, I work on discrepancy theory and convex geometry.
-My CV is available here.

 Publications